Abhisau/iot/README.md

 After installing, please see the following areas to learn more:

 * [.NET IoT 101 (Jan 2020)](https://channel9.msdn.com/Series/IoT-101) - An introduction series on how to create .NET IoT applications with a Raspberry Pi.

-* [Introduction](https://docs.microsoft.com/en-us/dotnet/iot/) - Quickstart Guides with a few examples
+* [Introduction](https://docs.microsoft.com/en-us/dotnet/iot/) - Quickstart Guides with a few examples.

 * [API Documentation](https://docs.microsoft.com/en-us/dotnet/api/?view=iot-dotnet-1.3) - API documentation for all public interfaces.
 Be sure to choose the library version you are using.

 * [Hardware Documentation](Documentation/README.md) - Resources related to electronics, devices, vendors, software and other IoT topics.

 * [Samples](samples/README.md) - Step-by-step instructions on building your first app.

 * [Roadmap](Documentation/roadmap.md) - Areas planned or currently being worked on.

 All bindings (src/devices) contains a `samples` folder where you will find examples on how to use each of the devices, sensor, displays and other components.